 Crispy buttery phyllo dough filled with deliciously spiced-up potato filling.
-Perfect hint of heat and that touch of lime just brings everything together.
+A perfect hint of heat and that touch of lime just bring everything together.

 Easier One-Pot Method

-Traditionally and generally when making the filling for samosa, you boil the potatoes separately and then add them into the sauteed spices mixture.
-Well, with my one-pot method, it'll be easier and with less pots to wash.
+Traditionally and generally when making the filling for samosa, you boil the potatoes separately and then add them to the sauteed spices mixture.
+Well, with my one-pot method, it'll be easier and with fewer pots to wash.

 Cooking the potatoes together with the spice mixtures also infuses wonderful flavours into the potatoes.
 Win and win situation, right?